robinkraft/web-mapping/lecture2/Lecture2.md

 **The Carto editor simplifies the process of making web-based SQL queries to a PostgreSQL relational database, with the spatial database extender, PostGIS.**

-We will be working with the [USGS stream guage data](http://waterdata.usgs.gov/nwis/rt) in today's lecture.
+We will be working with the [USGS stream guage data](http://waterdata.usgs.gov/nwis/rt) in today's tutorial.

 From the Carto data set dashboard, connect the `realstx` dataset, *Realtime US streamflow stations*, which contains streamflow information of over 4,000 stream gage stations.
 Click **New dataset**, then use the URL for `realstx_shp.tgz` [on this page](https://water.usgs.gov/GIS/metadata/usgswrd/XML/realstx.xml#stdorder).
 Set up daily syncing.